 - Students who plan to work on a master's thesis should meet with faculty during their senior year to discuss support for their master’s degree.
 Support includes a graduate research assistantship (GRA) or a graduate teaching assistantship (GTA), and the appropriate tuition reduction and stipends.

-- Students must be an ME or NRE undergraduate student and apply to the Mechanical Engineering, Nuclear Engineering, Medical Physics, Paper Science or Bioengineering programs within the Woodruff School.
+- Students must be an ME or NRE undergraduate student and apply to the Mechanical Engineering, Nuclear Engineering, Medical Physics or Bioengineering programs within the Woodruff School.

 - Students starting as freshman at Georgia Tech must apply after earning 30 credit hours but before 75 earned credit hours, including transfer and AP credit hours.
-Applications from students with more than 75 earned hours are reviewed on a case-by-case basis.
+Students with more than 75 earned credit hours can apply based on these rules:

 - Students starting as transfer students at Georgia Tech who have more than 75 credit hours are eligible to apply immediately after completing 12-24 credit hours at Georgia Tech.